anufrievroman/calcure/README.md

 ## Roadmap

-- Translations (currently done: English, French, and Russian)
+- Translations (currently done: English, French, Russian, Italian, and Brazilian Portuguese)
 - Support for .ics files in read only mode
 - Support for .ics files in read and write mode
-- Migrate current .csv data format to .ics for full syncing with clouds

 ## Contribution, translations, donations

 If you wish to contribute to the development or translations, feel free to open issues or propose PRs.
-Particularly, you are welcome to contribute to translations (create a copy of `translation_en.py` in your language), packaging for repositories, and syncing with popular calendar services.
+Particularly, you are welcome to contribute to translations (create a copy of `en.py` in translations folder in your language), packaging for repositories, and syncing with popular calendar services.
 For big changes, please open an issue to discuss first.

 If you'd like to support the development, consider [donations](https://www.buymeacoffee.com/angryprofessor).